YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ![correct2](./examples/correct2.PNG)

-Again, the model classifies this sign correctly, which is Right-of-wa at the next intersection.
+Again, the model classifies this sign correctly, which is Right-of-way at the next intersection.
 With 99.99% confidence, the model classifies this sign correctly.

 ![correct3](./examples/correct3.PNG)